BardicDefense/purple-hack/spells.md

 # 6TH LEVEL SPELLS

 **<u>Control Water</u>**
-_Transmutation (R: Long, D: Concentration)_
+_Transmutation (R: Long, D: Concentration, 2 hrs)_
-The caster can control any body of water within range.
-The caster can raise or lower the water level, create waves, or part the water.
+AoE: Up to 50-ft radius / 20 × 20.
+In the area of effect, the caster may raise or lower the water level up to 20 ft, create waves of up to that height, part the water, change its flow path, or (if water at least 25 ft deep) create a whirlpool that sucks any creature Huge or smaller to the bottom.
+The caster can choose any of the above effects when the spell is cast, and switch to a different one each round of the spell’s duration if desired.

 **<u>Control Weather</u>**
-_Transmutation (R: Long, D: Special)_
+_Transmutation (R: Self, 5-mi radius, D: 1 day)_
-The caster can alter the weather in a 1-mile radius.
-The caster can choose from the following weather conditions: clear, cloudy, rain, snow, or wind.
+The caster changes the weather in the local area.
+Weather can be shifted up to one step up or down from natural on the following scale: Sunny, Cloudy, Rainy, Stormy, Disastrous.
+Repeat casts can shift the scale further, but Disastrous weather can only be maintained in a given area for one day.
+Any change takes 10 minutes to occur.

 **<u>Deathshroud</u>**
-_Necromancy (R: Touch, D: 1 hour)_
+_Necromancy (R: Self, D: 10 minutes)_
-The subject is immune to all forms of energy drain and necrotic damage.
+Save: Very Hard (Arc).
+A living creature touched by the caster has a black haze form around it, draining 20% of its current Hit Points.
+At the end of every round thereafter, the same loss is taken.
+A living creature that touches or strikes the caster must also save, but at one difficult level lower.
+The spell can be ended by casting Dispel Magic, Restoration, or Cure Critical Wounds on the target, or killing the caster.

 **<u>Disintegrate</u>**
 _Evocation (R: Medium, D: Instant)_